 If the parties cannot settle the case without a court proceeding, the case proceeds to a trial.
 A jury hears the evidence from both parties and renders a verdict.
 If either party does not like the verdict, they may appeal.
 It could take years to go through a trial and appeals.
 The timeline for a personal injury lawsuit varies by case.
 The court schedule and the complexity of the case impact the time it takes to resolve the dispute.
 You and your attorney should discuss the pros and cons of filing a personal injury lawsuit versus settling injury cases outside of court.

 Deadlines for Filing Personal Injury Cases

-The deadline for filing personal injury claims could be shorter in some cases.
+The deadline for filing a claim could be shorter in certain cases.
 It is best to talk with a personal injury lawyer as soon as possible after an accident or injury.

 Call Our Florida Personal Injury Lawyer for a Free Consultation

 The steps you take after an injury or accident can significantly impact the outcome of your personal injury case.
 Our Florida personal injury attorneys provide guidance and support as they work to recover the compensation you deserve.